 Live Action TV

-- A common source of comedy in Cracked, especially the articles that center on charts and graphs.
+A common source of comedy in Cracked, especially the articles that center on charts and graphs.

-- Said concepts are often some aspect of the subject being reviewed; said star system is not really being replaced, just merely being made 20% cooler.
+In the online review circle, some reviewers (occasionally JesuOtaku or others) will use a star system with the star replaced by concepts.
+Said concepts are often some aspect of the subject being reviewed; said star system is not really being replaced, just merely being made 20% cooler.

-- It's a heavily abridged version of a less comical and lesser-known image that does much the same thing — depicting what different "percentages" of cat traits look like, from fully human to fully cat.
+This funny chart is intended to measure the "furriness" of something.
+It's a heavily abridged version of a less comical and lesser-known image that does much the same thing — depicting what different "percentages" of cat traits look like, from fully human to fully cat.
 The full version has many more examples of different percentages.

-- In Borderlands one of the slogans Marcus' vending machines gives for "Torgue" brand guns is:
+One of the slogans Marcus' vending machines gives for "Torgue" brand guns is:

 "Four hundred percent more awesome!
 Also, Torgue doesn't make their guns out of freaking wood!"